Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

-In this geometric setting, by contrast with the original arithmetic conjecture, the number $N_G(K;X)$ may be identified with the $\F_q$-points of a moduli scheme; namely, a {\em Hurwitz scheme} parametrizing branched covers of the curve $Y$.
-We will focus from this point onwards on the case where $K$ is the rational function field $\F_q(t)$.
-Then we let $\Hn_{G,\Delta = r}$ denote the Hurwitz moduli stack (defined over $\Z[\frac{1}{\#G}]$) of geometrically connected branched covers of $\A^1$ with ramification degree $r$ and Galois group $G$.
-Theorem~\ref{malle_intro0} then posits an upper bound for the cardinality of $\Hn_{G,\Delta = r}(\F_q)$ for $r \leq \log_q X$.
+In this geometric setting, by contrast with the original arithmetic conjecture, the number $N_G(K;X)$ may be identified with the cardinality of the set of $\F_q$-points of a moduli scheme; namely, a {\em Hurwitz scheme} parametrizing branched covers of $\A^1$.
+(See Section~\ref{hur_rack_section} for definitions and references.)
+We let $\Hn_{G,\Delta = r}$ denote the Hurwitz moduli stack (defined over $\Z[\frac{1}{\#G}]$) of geometrically connected\footnote{The case of covers that are connected but not geometrically connected is an annoying issue that turns out to be harmless in this context; see the last paragraph of the proof of Theorem \ref{th:mainmalle}.} branched covers of $\A^1$ with ramification degree $r$ and Galois group $G$.
+Theorem~\ref{malle_intro0} then amounts to an upper bound for the cardinality of $\Hn_{G,\Delta = r}(\F_q)$ for $r \leq \log_q X$.

-In \cite{ev}, the authors approached this enumeration via the heuristic that every $\F_q$-rational component of $\Hn_{G,\Delta = r}(\F_q)$ of dimension $D$ has $q^D$ elements.
-Under this heuristic assumption, one has that
+One way to guess how this cardinality behaves (see e.g. \cite{ev}) is to adopt the heuristic that every $\F_q$-rational component of $\Hn_{G,\Delta = r}(\F_q)$ of dimension $D$ has $q^D$ elements.
+Under this heuristic assumption, one can show that